 Bringing Down Costs

 Price is everything.
 Increased areal density is of limited use for business if it costs an arm and a leg.
-After all, if HAMR drives prove too expensive, why not just use flash instead?
+After all, if HAMR drives prove too expensive, why not just turn to QLC flash instead?

 What determines the price of HAMR drives?
 Obviously, HAMR drives include new components, such as the lasers (though these might not add much to cost).
 HAMR drives also require special recording media, since you want highly anisotropic material.

-However, there are a few things to keep in mind.
+However, there are a few extra things to keep in mind.
 Some of the extra cost is the necessary research, which has been expensive and long-running.
-While we don’t know just what HAMR drives cost to manufacture, Seagate has clearly determined that it’s worth the capex, and that firm is no spring chicken.
+While we don’t know just what HAMR drives cost to manufacture, Seagate has clearly determined that it’s worth the capex, and that firm is no newcomer to the space.

-Analyst Tom Coughlin, at least, is optimistic.
-He believes that HAMR prices are currently around $11.5/TB, but that this will reduce to $4/TB by 2029.
+Analyst Tom Coughlin, at least, is bullish on the pricing situation.
+He calculates that HAMR prices are currently around $11.5/TB, but that this will reduce to $4/TB by 2029.

-It’s an open question how much of these savings will reach the customer, however.
+It’s an open question how much of these savings will reach the customer, though.
 “It’s not that we need to give all that cost to customers.
-We give a little bit of that cost benefit to customers and the rest of the benefit should stay with Seagate”, Seagate CFO Gianluca Romano recently indicated.
+We give a little bit of that cost benefit to customers and the rest of the benefit should stay with Seagate,” company CFO Gianluca Romano explained in a 2023 conference.

 The HAMR Drive Roadmaps